How to connect iPad screen mirroring to TV wirelessly?

 We know that screen mirroring has become a necessity of life, from Steam game playing to student life studies to professional office-level presentations.
 However, Due to the incompatibility of Airplay with non-Apple platforms, it is tough for iPad screen mirroring to TV but doesn’t worry.

 In this blog, we will explain many methods through which easily connect iPad to all Apple & other brand TVs.
-We will also explain their set-up methods along with their pros & cons so you can choose the right one for you.
+We will also explain their set-up methods along with their pros & cons so you can choose the right one to cast iPad to TV for you.
 So, stay here if you want to know more.

 How to screen mirroring iPad to TV wirelessly?